CurveDocs/curve-resources/docs/en/vecrv/claiming-trading-fees.md

 !!! note
     **No more 3CRV will be distributed as fees going forward**.
 The last week of 3CRV fees was 13th June, 2024.
 However, there may be users who haven't claimed their 3CRV yet, so this information is left for them.

-3CRV is the liquidity provider (LP) token of the 3pool, which consists of USDC, USDT, and DAI.
+3CRV is the liquidity provider (LP) token of the 3Pool, which consists of USDC, USDT, and DAI.
 If the pool is perfectly balanced with 33% USDC, 33% USDT, and 33% DAI, then one 3CRV will represent 0.33 USDC, 0.33 USDT, and 0.33 DAI.

-If a user wishes to withdraw 3CRV back into a stablecoin, they can do so at: [**https://curve.finance/#/ethereum/pools/3pool/withdraw**](https://curve.finance/#/ethereum/pools/3pool/withdraw).
+If a user wishes to withdraw 3CRV back into a stablecoin, they can do so at: [Curve Finance: 3Pool](https://curve.finance/dex/ethereum/pools/3pool/withdraw).
 The user needs to select the stablecoin they would like to receive (withdrawing in a balanced or custom proportion is also an option) and click **`Withdraw`**.
 After the transaction is confirmed, they will receive the withdrawn stablecoin.

 <figure markdown>
   ![](../images/withdraw-3crv.png){ width="400" }